Euak/hugo-split-gallery/README.md

 ```

+### Download

+By default, a link _Download all photos_ is displayed for all posts. this can be disabled via setting the `enableDownloadAll` site's parameter to `false`.

 ### Custom CSS

 You can override the built-in css by using your own.
 Put your own css files in the `static` directory of your website and modify the `customCss` parameter in your config file.
 The path referenced in the parameter should be relative to the `static` folder.